-1 HOSPITAL BUILDING Construction on the Fort McKavett hospital was completed Jan.
-27, 1873.
-Today, the hospital building houses the museum, gift shop, research library, staff offices and restrooms.
+1 HOSPITAL BUILDING Construction on the Fort McKavett hospital was completed January 27, 1873.
+Today, the hospital building houses the museum, museum store, research library, staff offices, and restrooms.

 2 DEAD HOUSE The Dead House was the building that served as the morgue.
 The bodies of deceased soldiers were kept here until they could be buried in the post cemetery.

-2 SINKS Outhouses, or sinks, were located behind most buildings for privacy and outside for sanitation.
-Cleanliness was emphasized by the Army.
-Soldiers emptied and washed the metal pans under the sinks daily.
-3 SCHOOL HOUSE A school was established at Fort McKavett in 1874 after Army regulations required that school houses be built for the education of the soldiers and their families.
+3 SINKS Outhouses, or sinks, were located behind most buildings for privacy and outside for sanitation.
+Cleanliness was

+4 SCHOOL HOUSE A school was established at Fort McKavett in 1874 after Army regulations required that school houses be built for the education of the soldiers and their families.
 Local children attended school in this building until 1956.

-4 LIEUTENANTS ROW This line of buildings includes Officers Quarters #8-12.
-Several of the houses were built in the 1850s as single room structures, but additions were built after the Civil War.
+5 LIEUTENANTS ROW This line of buildings includes Officers Quarters (OQ #8-12).
+Several of the houses were built in the 1850s as single-room structures, but additions were built after the Civil War.
 The families of the fort's junior officers lived here and frequently shared quarters.
 OQ #8 is furnished now as quarters shared by two officers.
-5 FIELD GRADE OFFICERS QUARTERS The field grade officers quarters (OQ #2 and OQ #3) were built in 1871.
+6 FIELD GRADE OFFICERS QUARTERS The field grade officers quarters (OQ #2 and OQ #3) were built in 1871.
 This U-shaped duplex housed the second and third officers in command of the post and their families.